EL51xx

 General

-Normally, the incremental encoder interfaces do not require any SDO configuration.
-Therefore, ecmccomp/applyComponent.cmd, which is often needed after ecmccfg/addSlave.cmd, is in most cases not required.
+Normally, incremental encoder interfaces do not require any SDO configuration.
+Therefore, ecmccomp/applyComponent.cmd, which is often needed after ecmccfg/addSlave.cmd, is usually not required.

 Adding the slave